Bruce Morrow: Early life

-Morrow was born in Brooklyn, New York, the son of Mina & Abe Meyerowitz.
-Raised in the Sheepshead Bay neighborhood, he attended elementary school at P.S.
+Morrow was born in New York, New York, the son of Mina and Abe Meyerowitz.
+Morrow, who is Jewish, was raised in the Sheepshead Bay, Brooklyn neighborhood, where he attended elementary school at P.S.
 206. While attending James Madison High School, he was involved with the All City Radio Workshop at Brooklyn Technical High School.
 Wanting to pursue a radio career, he spent 10 hours a week working for dramatic educational productions at radio station WNYE-FM.
-He is Jewish.